MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/tasks/set-up-containerization.md

 ---
 # required metadata

-title: Set up containerization
+title: Containerization setup overview
-description: This topic describes how to automate the containerization of loads in Warehouse management.
+description: This topic provides an overview of how to set up automated containerization of loads in Warehouse management.
 author: ShylaThompson
 manager: tfehr
 ms.date: 07/22/2019